 At the helm is Rams director of coaching Mike Tewkesbury, who guided Berks under-20s to the County Championship at Twickenham last season.

-Rams Rugby run five adult teams and the youth section is among the biggest in the area with approximately 400 boys and girls playing on Sundays.
+Rams Rugby run five adult teams and the youth section is among the biggest in the area with approximately over 500 boys and girls playing on Sundays.
 The club fields sides at every age group from Under 6 to Colts.

 With effect from 25th January 2023 - Rams Rugby Football Club Limited is a company registered in England & Wales with number 14613862 whose registered office is at Rams Rugby Football Club, Old Bath Road, Sonning, Reading, Berkshire, RG4 6TQ .